11ty/11ty-website/src/docs/plugins/inputpath-to-url.md

 <a href="/my-template/">Home</a>
 ```

-The paths used here should be [relative to the input directory](/docs/config/#input-directory) though they _can_ be relative to the project root (the former is simpler and preferred).
+* The paths used here should be [relative to the input directory](/docs/config/#input-directory) though they _can_ be relative to the project root (the former is simpler and preferred).
+* As this transform is implicit it _does not_ error when an inputPath match is not found—it only returns the original URL string.
+* When pointing to a [**Pagination template**](/docs/pagination/), the first URL in the pagination set is returned.

 ### Installation